To, Dear Shareholders,

 Electricity Regulatory Commission, Appellate Tribunal for Electricity,

-Govt. departments/agencies at the Central and State level as well as
+departments/agencies at the Central and State level as well as from

 India Ltd., and Bombay Stock Exchange Ltd., Mumbai without whose active

-support, the achievements by the Corporation during the year under
+support, the achievements of the Corporation during the year under

 review would not have been possible.

-Board''s special appreciation and thanks are due to our valued
+Board''s special appreciation and thanks are to our valued customers,

-awarded various consultancy works and reposed faith in
+awarded various works on consulting services basis and reposed faith in

 Company''s capability to handle them.
-The Board also appreciates the contribution
+The Board also appreciates all its

 The Directors take this opportunity to thank the Principal Director of

-Commercial Audit and Ex-Officio Member Audit Board-III for the
+Commercial Audit and Ex-Officio Member Audit Board-Ill for the

 cooperation during the year.
-Directors also acknowledge the
+The Directors also acknowledge the

 valuable suggestions and guidance received from the statutory auditors

 during the audit of accounts of the Company for the year under review.
-The

-our employees for their commitment and enthusiasm to achieve our aim to be the world''s premier transmission network utility. ~
+their support and all our employees for their commitment to achieve the

+aim to be the world''s premier transmission utility.